jdnklau/NeuroB/doc/formats/json-db.md

 * `predicate`: The predicate itself.
 * `sha512`: Hash value of the predicate.
+* `probcli`: An object containing data about the ProB Cli version.
+  * `version`: The version string of the Cli.
+  * `revision`: Git sha of commit from which the Cli was build.
 * `results`: An object itself, storing information of solving time and answer on a per backend basis.
   For each backend the predicate was tried to solve over, this object contains an attribute which maps again to an object containing the following data:
+    * `answer`: The answer the backend provided (see answer values below).
     * `time-in-ns`: Time it took the backend to solve the predicate in nanoseconds.
     * `timeout-in-ns`: The timeout given for the backend to solve the predicate.
-  * `answer`: The answer the backend provided (see answer values below).

 ## Answer Values